frederic-perez/AmE-dictionary/data/dictionary.md

 __din__ _n_ :nine::m: A loud, unpleasant, and prolonged noise. _The fans made an awful din._ _Those voices are lost in the din._ _Syn_ noise, racket, rumpus, ruckus, cacophony, babel :es: estruendo, ruido, estrépito, jaleo
 __ding up__ _v_ :two::hammer:
 __ding__ _v_ :four::hammer: (dinged) _I am also getting tired of my property taxes being dinged._ _They were dinging me on their way out._
+__Ding, ding, ding, we have a winner!__ _idiom_ _cliché_ A humorous exclamation said when someone answers or guesses something correctly or is considered the best in some competition.
+Often used sarcastically. _A: “We’re trying to think of the worst baby names.”
+B: “My cousin George named his baby ‘Seven.’”
+A: “Ding, ding, ding!
+We have a winner!
+Gosh, what on earth were they thinking?”_
 __dingbat__ _n_
 __dinghy__ _n_ :nine: (dingy, dingey, dinguies; Nautical Terms) Any small boat, powered by sail, oars, or outboard motor.
 Also (_esp_ formerly): dingy or dingey.
 __dinging<sup>1</sup>__ _n_ (Sports medicine) Mild traumatic brain injury.